mui/material-ui/docs/data/joy/components/input/input.md

 {{"demo": "InputSubscription.js"}}

-## CSS variables
+## CSS variable playground

-Play around with all the CSS variables available in the input component to see how the design changes.
+Play around with the CSS variables available to the Avatar component to see how the design changes.
-You can use those to customize the component on both the `sx` prop and the theme.
+You can use these to customize the component with both the `sx` prop and the theme.

 {{"demo": "InputVariables.js", "hideToolbar": true}}